bagbag/tstdl/base/source/logger/README.md

 try {
   throw new Error('Something went wrong!');
 } catch (e) {
-  // Logs the error message, stack trace, and any other properties logger.error(e, { includeStack: true });
+  // Logs the error message, stack trace, and any other properties.
+  // Options include `includeStack` and `includeRest`. logger.error(e, { includeStack: true });
 }
 ```